 Miniscope V4 uses wide-field fluorescence imaging to record neural activity in awake, freely moving mice.
 The Varioptics electrowetting lens allows electronic focussing.
 V4 miniscopes from LabMaker come fully-assembled, tested, and ready to use.

-New orders can be shipped out in 5-7 working days from the date of ordering.
+New orders can be shipped out in 6-8 weeks from the date of ordering.

 is straightforward when you follow the detailed UCLA step-by-step instructions. (requires prior registration with miniscope.org)